-A comfortable, self-catering cottage on an organic dairy farm overlooking the tranquil Teifi Valley of west Wales.
-Enjoy a country retreat in a beautiful landscape with lovely walks and plenty of peace and quiet.
+A comfortable, self-catering cottage on an organic dairy farm overlooking the tranquil Teifi Valley in rural north Carmarthenshire, west Wales.
+Enjoy a country retreat with peace and quiet in a beautiful landscape.
 There is a private hot-tub for the exclusive use of guests staying in the cottage.
-Centrally located, Penyrallt Fach Cottage is ideal for relaxing or visiting the beaches, mountains and numerous attractions of west Wales with Pembrokeshire, the coast of Cardigan Bay, Carmarthenshire and St David's all within easy reach
+Centrally located, Penyrallt Fach Cottage is an ideal place for relaxing or venturing out to discover the beaches, mountains and numerous attractions of west Wales, with Pembrokeshire, the coast of Cardigan Bay, Carmarthenshire and St David's all within easy reach.

 The area of North Wales spans approximately 6,172 square kilometres, meaning there are plenty of excellent places worth exploring.
 Snowdonia is one of the most frequented areas here and with impressive mountains, shimmering lakes, lush countryside and more, it comes as no surprise why.